A brief write up on Majithia Wage Board Recommendations: legal issues and remedies by Mr Umesh Sharma, Advocate , Supreme Court of India.

 It is sad to observe that most of the newspaper establishments have not complied with the directions issued by the Supreme Court till date.
 They have not released the arrears of the dues nor have they implemented the same w.e.f.
 April, 2014 on its employees.
 Most of the employees representative bodies of the newspapers employees are making a hue and cry but the benefits are still a distant dream for most of the employees working in newspaper establishment.
 The newspaper managements are willfully, deliberately violating the directions of the Supreme Court.
 It is a paradox that the community which makes the general people aware of their rights is unable to secure its own rights.

-ISSUES RELATED TO IMPLEMENTATION OF THE WAGE BOARD RECOMMENDATIONS:
+TIPS ON IMPLEMENTATION OF THE WAGE BOARD RECOMMENDATIONS

-i) Wage board recommendations cover all news paper establishments, news agencies, all establishments associated with news paper establishments ( even the sister concerns of news paper establishments).
+i) Wage board recommendations cover all newspaper establishments, news agencies, all establishments associated with newspaper establishments ( even the sister concerns and holding companies of newspaper establishments).

 ii) All employees including working journalists, non-journalists, and administrative staff of news paper establishments are entitled to benefits of wage board recommendations.